Mortgages for Foster Carers

 How you prove your income is also important in determining the outcome of your application.

-Some lenders will class you as self-employed and ask to see your SA302s (tax returns).
-However, this will mean they calculate affordability based on your net profit after expenses have been deducted.
+Some lenders will classify you as self-employed and ask for your SA302s (tax returns).
+This means they calculate affordability based on your net profit after expenses have been deducted.

-It’s preferable to find a lender who assesses foster carer income using your remittance notices as they will calculate it before expenses which will increase your borrowing capacity and affordability.
+It’s preferable to find a lender who assesses foster carer income using your remittance notices.
+They will calculate it before expenses, which will increase your borrowing capacity and affordability.

 It’s also common for lenders to ask for a letter from the local authority or foster agency that confirms your fostering arrangements will continue.
 Some will only ask for confirmation it will carry on for the foreseeable future while others stipulate a specific time (i.e. five years).